Houston Civil Litigation – Dispute Resolution – Arbitration

 The Law Office of Henry A. Jakob, PLLC prides itself on its attentive and personalized approach to arbitration.
 This particular practice area perfectly complements our focus on business planning, corporate law, commercial litigation and real estate law.
 In all arbitration matters, we are committed to acting in the best interests of our business law and consumer law clients.

 However, we also pride ourselves on our effectiveness as litigators in a variety of settings.
 If we believe that arbitration proceedings would not be the ideal dispute resolution option in your specific situation, we will advise you on other means of addressing the issue and ensure that you receive the same aggressive, steadfast representation.

 Contact Us Today

-If you require Houston civil litigation services, including arbitration, mediation or other dispute resolution options, please contact us at 832.879.2244 or fill out the online contact form to set up a free initial consultation with one of our highly experienced lawyer.
+If you require Houston civil litigation services, including arbitration, mediation or other dispute resolution options, please contact us at 832.879.2244 or fill out the online contact form to set up a consultation with one of our highly experienced lawyers.